PantelisAndrianakis/Breezy/documentation/stdlib/clock.md

 # Clock

 `Clock` gives you time - monotonic for measuring durations, wall-clock for dates.
 It is a static namespace.
+For field access (year, month, day…) and calendar arithmetic, see [DateTime](datetime.md), which builds on `Clock`.

 ← [Back to the guide](../guide.md)